1. General provisions

-Signature of the participation contract and any admission to the event shall be deemed the Participant’s total and complete agreement with and acceptance of the provisions of the Regulations, the participation contract, the specifications of the operator of the exhibition hall and, in the case of Exhibitors (an Exhibitor is defined as any Participant who rents a stand at the event), the technical manual and the insurance policies that the Organiser takes out on behalf of the Exhibitors (hereinafter, collectively, the “Contract Documents”), all of which may be downloaded directly from the event’s website.
+Signature of any participation contracts and/or any admission to the event shall be deemed the Participant’s total and complete agreement with and acceptance of the provisions of these Rules, the relevant participation contracts, the specifications of the operator of the exhibition space and, in the case of Exhibitors (an "Exhibitor" is defined as any Participant who rents a stand and/or assigned location at the event), the Exhibitors' Technical Manual and the insurance policies that the Organiser takes out on behalf of the Exhibitors (hereinafter, collectively, the “Contract Documents”), all of which may be downloaded directly from the event’s website.

-Accordingly, the Participant undertakes to comply with the Contract Documents, as well as with any health and safety measures the public authorities may impose, and to cause its employees and service providers to comply therewith.
+Accordingly, the Participant undertakes to comply with the Contract Documents, as well as with any health and safety measures which may be imposed by the relevant public authorities, the operator of the exhibition space and/or the Organiser and to cause its employees and service providers to comply therewith.

-Any amendments or reservations that the Participant may make to the Contract Documents in any manner whatsoever shall be deemed void.
+No amendments or reservations may be made by the Participant to the Contract Documents in any manner whatsoever.

-3) Amendments to and priority of the Regulations
+3. Amendments to and priority of these Rules

-The Organiser reserves the right to decide on all matters not covered by these Regulations and to add new, immediately applicable provisions to cover matters not dealt with by the general regulations governing commercial events, which are posted on the www.fscef.com website.
+The Organiser reserves the right to decide on all matters not covered by these Rules and to add new, immediately applicable provisions to cover such matters and any matters not otherwise dealt with by the general regulations governing commercial events which are posted on the www.unimev.fr website.

-The Regulations shall prevail over any general terms and conditions of purchase of Participants.
-In the event of a discrepancy between the French and English versions of the Regulations, the French version shall prevail.
+These Rules shall prevail over any other terms that Participants may seek to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.
+In the event of a discrepancy between the French and any other translated versions of the Regulations, the French version shall prevail.

 Until the date on which registration closes, Participants shall assume all risks associated with the non-occurrence of the event and, in particular, they alone shall bear costs they may have chosen to incur in anticipation of the event.